kpwags/kpwags.11ty/src/books/kelly-zach-weinersmith-a-city-on-mars.md

 ---
-title: 'A City on Mars: Can We Settle Space, Should We Settle Space, and Have We Really Thought This Through?'
+title: 'A City on Mars'
+subtitle: 'Can We Settle Space, Should We Settle Space, and Have We Really Thought This Through?'
 author: 'Kelly and Zach Weinersmith'
 categories:
   - Science